Beginning in 2006, we

 breeders, but even more importantly to learn about the country.
 We thank the

-breeders who partner with us to help us focus on preserving this unique
+breeders who partnered with us to help us focus on preserving this unique

 large, loving cat.